Want to learn about recent Lyft car accident claims and settlement amounts?

-Even without surgery, York should pay the $50,000 per person limits for upper leg bone (femur) fracture.
+Even without surgery, Travelers should pay the $50,000 per person limits for upper leg bone (femur) fracture.
 They may even pay the $50,000 per person limits for a lower leg bone (tibia or fibula) fracture without surgery.
 I settled a case with GEICO for over $64,000 for a leg (fibula) fracture.

 Therefore, if the Lyft driver had the app on, but wasn’t engaged in a ride, Travelers may quickly pay the $50,000 per person limits for the above injuries.
 This assumes the Lyft driver’s negligence caused the injury.

 How Long Does Lyft Take To Send You a Settlement Check in an Injury Case?

 However, the tougher part of the claim is to get a settlement.
 In my Lyft accident settlement, Lyft’s insurer quickly sent me the $45,000 check after we agreed upon settlement release language.
 It took about a week or so to receive the check.

 This was in a personal injury case.
 Some states have laws that give a car insurance company a certain time to give you your check.
 For example, in Florida, Lyft’s insurer must send you the check within 20 days of you signing a settlement release.

 Passenger Gets PIP Benefits Through Lyft’s Insurance (York Handled the Claim)